 • Earlier in the summer, Rep. Speier compared the January 6 attack on the U.S. Capitol to what happened at the Port Kaituma airstrip on November 18, 1978.
 In both cases, she says, she found herself lying on the floor, listening to gunshots, wondering if she would come through it.
 In a video published by ABC News, Speier says, “I thought in that moment, my God I survived Guyana, but I’m not going to survive this in the House of democracy in the country in which I was born.”

-• Both of her comparisons – the U.S. Capitol attacks to Jonestown, and Trump to Jones – were echoes of statements Ms. Speier made in February, a few weeks after the former.
+• Both of her comparisons – the U.S. Capitol attacks to Jonestown, and Trump to Jones – were echoes of statements Ms. Speier made in February, a few weeks after the aborted insurrection.

 “Jim Jones was a religious cult leader, Donald Trump is a political cult leader,” Speier said in an interview with the Guardian newspaper.
 “As a victim of violence and of a cult leader, I am sensitive to conduct that smacks of that.
 We have got to be wary of anyone who can have such control over people that they lose their ability to think independently.

 “Donald Trump had a code for talking to these [extremist organizations],” she added. “‘There’s good people on both sides,’ ‘We love you,’ ‘You’re special.’
 He recognized that they were valuable to him, and they recognized that he could amplify their recruiting.
 It was a toxic brew of personal gain, and it put at risk the entire democracy of this country.”